Stationary measures and random walks on $\tilde{A}_2$-buildings: Introduction

-\paragraph{Structure of the article} In Section \ref{section intro immeuble}, we review the definition of (non-discrete) affine building as well as some related objects, including the panel trees associated to vertices at infinity.
-Section \ref{section bd theory} presents some notions of boundary theory such as measurable metric fields and relative metric ergodicity, and states some key results in this field.
-In Section \ref{section meas struc A2}, we ensure that there exist nice measurable structures for some fibered spaces, in order to apply the results from Section \ref{section bd theory}.
-We prove Theorem \ref{thm intro bd map} in Section \ref{section bd map immeuble}, and in Section \ref{section uniq stat meas A2}, we prove the main Theorem \ref{thm intro stat measure}, and we derive Proposition \ref{prop intro opp}.
-In Section \ref{section conv}, we show that the random walk associated to an admissible measure with finite second moment on $G$ converges almost surely a regular point of the boundary. \begin{ackn} The author is very grateful to J.~L\'ecureux, who originated many of the ideas implemented here and for helpful discussions. \end{ackn}
+In Section \ref{section intro immeuble}, we review the definition of (non-discrete) affine building as well as some related objects, including the panel trees associated to vertices at infinity.
+Section \ref{section bd theory} presents some notions of boundary theory such as measurable metric fields and relative isometric ergodicity.
+In Section \ref{section meas struc A2}, we ensure that there exist nice measurable structures for some fibered spaces, so that we can apply the results from Section \ref{section bd theory}.
+We prove Theorem \ref{thm intro bd map} in Section \ref{section bd map immeuble}.
+In Section \ref{section uniq stat meas A2}, we prove the main Theorem \ref{thm intro stat measure}, and we derive Proposition \ref{prop intro opp}.
+In Section \ref{section conv}, we show that the random walk associated to an admissible measure with finite second moment on $G$ converges almost surely a regular point of the boundary. \begin{ackn} The author is very grateful to J.~L\'ecureux, who originated many ideas implemented here and for helpful discussions. \end{ackn}